yingjchen/RR-AML/README.md

-# Prediction of selective and synergistic drug combinations for relapsed AML
+# A Machine Learning-Based Strategy Predicts Selective and Synergistic Drug Combinations for Relapsed Acute Myeloid Leukemia

 We develop a systematic combinatorial design strategy that uses machine learning to prioritise the most promising targeted drug combinations for relapsed/refractory AML (**RR-AML**) patients using single-cell transcriptomics and single-agent response profiles measured in primary patient samples.
 By utilizng the established target-based Normalized Single-cell Enrichment (**t-NSE**) score, we can quantitatively compare the co-inhibition effects of drug combinations among various cell types and prioritize combinations that exhibit high synergy and potency in co-inhibiting AML cells, while showing non-synergistic effects in non-malignant cells.
 The following figure illustrates the workflow of the drug combination prediction and testing pipeline (created using Biorender).